 I second that!
 TheJapanesePage's kanji and grammar sections are great!
 The culture section is a bit light, though.
 The same people also run a store (thejapanshop.com) with some good stuff.
 And no, I don't work for them

-For learning Swedish and German I just read a lot of stuff online, news sites, stuff about hobbies I have, and talked to a lot of swedes and Germans online.
+For learning Swedish and German, I just read a lot of stuff online, news sites, and hobbies.
+I have and talked to many swedes and Germans online.
 I got my German to near fluency doing this.

-With Japanese I obviously can't do this unless I learn the writing as I go.
-I've already got a good deal of hiragana down, and a few kanji.
+I obviously can't do Japanese unless I learn the writing as I go.
+I've already got a good deal of hiragana down and a few kanji.

-I feel my structured grammar knowledge is right next to the "crap" indicatator on the scale
+I feel my structured grammar knowledge is right next to the "crap" indicator on the scale.

-All the japanese I know is from watching anime and from looking at the very basic grammar stuff online.
-It is strange though how much I can understand and how familiar japanese sounds to me.
+All the Japanese I know is from watching anime and looking at the basic grammar stuff online.
+However, it is strange how much I can understand and how familiar Japanese sounds to me.

-I realised this yesterday while watching shaolin soccer (which is in chinese), I was dead reliant on reading the sub-titles, and that made me realise how much I can actually understand of japanese while watching anime. (don't get me wrong, or anything, it's not like I don't need the sub-titles.
-It's just that I recognise a lot of what is said, and when I don't I can tell what function most words serve)
+I realised this yesterday while watching Shaolin soccer (in Chinese).
+I was dead reliant on reading the sub-titles, which made me realise how much I can understand Japanese while watching anime. (don't get me wrong, or anything.
+It's not like I don't need the sub-titles.
+It's just that I recognise a lot of what is said, and when I don't, I can tell what function most words serve)

 I really should take a class... but I'm going to have to learn Russian in school here, and my German still isn't fluent.

-Hmm I'm rambling so much that I don't even know what I'm trying to ask.
-I really love learning languages, and japanese is especially intriguing.
-I find it really relaxing to write kanji also It's also really exciting reading japanese and recognising kanji that I know.
+Hmm, I'm rambling so much that I don't even know what I'm trying to ask.
+I love learning languages, and Japanese is especially intriguing.
+I find it relaxing to write kanji also 😄 It's also fascinating reading Japanese and recognising kanji that I know.

-So..
-I guess my point is that I'm too strained by stuff now (I'm an exchange student in Germany) to be able to really go full-force into japanese.
-I have this itch for it though, and I think I'd definitely like to probably go there for at least a while I'm in Uni.
-I'd like to speak enough japanese to benefit from what would probably only be a semester long visit to japan (If my japanese were as it is now I wouldn't benefit from being immersed in the culture because it wouldn't be long enough, I need to get at least a means to gain semi/broken fluency from which to improve upon)
+So.
+I guess my point is that I'm too strained by stuff now (I'm an exchange student in Germany) to be able to go full force into Japanese.
+I have this itch for it, though, and I think I'd like to probably go there for at least a while I'm in Uni.
+I'd like to speak enough Japanese to benefit from what would probably only be a semester-long visit to japan (If my Japanese were as it is now, I wouldn't benefit from being immersed in the culture because it wouldn't be long enough, I need to get at least a means to gain semi/broken fluency from which to improve upon)